Texas Workforce Commission Grant Information

-On this page you will find the complete information regarding the Texas Workforce Commission Grant for the 2016 – 2017.
-Please read the information carefully even if you have applied for the grant in previous season, as grant information changes from season to season.
+On this page you will find information regarding the Texas Workforce Commission Grant for the 2017 – 2018 season.
+Please read the information carefully even if you have applied for the grant in previous seasons, as grant information changes from season to season.

 Purpose of Grant